bhoyee/IncidentPulse/README.md

 ```

 Log in at `/login` with the seeded admin account, then explore the dashboard and public status page.

+## Admin Onboarding

+New to IncidentPulse?
+Start with the step-by-step admin guide in [`docs/admin-onboarding.md`](docs/admin-onboarding.md).
+It covers setting up your org, services, invites, incidents, maintenance, public status pages, billing (if enabled), API keys, and audit checks.

 ## Run with Docker